akoskm/akoskm.com/clcub83l5000008jlhubb4i8k.md

 # How to test props in React Testing Library

-In this post, we'll learn how to test the props a React Function Component receives by using React Testing Library and Jest.
+In this post, we'll learn how to test the props a React Function Component receives with React Testing Library and Jest.

 Before React Testing Library appeared, most of us were writing tests with Enzyme.